chggr/scripts-config/README.md

 use it just place the files in your home directory, making sure that you insert your Gmail username and password in the placeholders provided.
 The color theme can easily be changed to suit your style and preferences.

+## photography
+Contains various scripts that make handling images so much easier (resizing, renaming, archiving, etc).
+Modern cameras are capable of producing photographs multiple MBs in size, so it is vital to have some useful scripts at hand to handle this volume of data painlessly.